About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 Time to Read: About 3 minutes

-This information describes what to expect during and after your child’s ophthalmic (op-thal-mik) artery chemosurgery (OAC).
+This information explains what to expect during and after your child’s ophthalmic (op-thal-mik) artery chemosurgery (OAC).

-Your child will need to stop eating and drinking before their procedure.
-The Weill-Cornell staff will give you information on when your child should stop eating and drinking.
+Your child must stop eating and drinking before their procedure.
+The Weill Cornell staff will give you information on when your child should stop eating and drinking.

 About your child’s procedure